Space Shuttle retirement: Orion and the SLS

 The NASA Authorization Act of 2010 required a new heavy–lift vehicle design to be chosen within 90 days of its passing.
 The authorization act called this new HLV the Space Launch System (SLS).
 The Orion spacecraft was left virtually unchanged from its previous design.
 The Space Launch System will launch both Orion and other necessary hardware.
 The SLS is to be upgraded over time with more powerful versions.
 The initial version of SLS will be capable of lifting 70 tonnes into low Earth orbit.
 It is then planned to be upgraded in various ways to lift 105 tonnes, and then, eventually, 130 tonnes.

-Exploration Flight Test 1 (EFT-1), an uncrewed test flight of Orion's crew module, launched on December 5, 2014 on a Delta IV Heavy rocket.
+Exploration Flight Test 1 (EFT-1), an uncrewed test flight of Orion's crew module, launched on December 5, 2014, on a Delta IV Heavy rocket.

 Artemis 1 is the first flight of the SLS and was launched in November 2022 as a test of the completed Orion and SLS system.
-Artemis 2, the first crewed mission of the program, will launch four astronauts in 2024 if all Artemis 1 flight objectives are met.
+Artemis 2, the first crewed mission of the program, will launch four astronauts no earlier than 2026, since all Artemis 1 flight objectives have been met.
 The second mission will launch on a free-return flyby of the Moon at a distance of 8,520 km.
 After Artemis 2, the Power and Propulsion Element of the Lunar Gateway and three components of an expendable lunar lander are planned to be delivered on multiple launches from commercial launch service providers.

-Artemis 3 is planned to launch in 2025 aboard a SLS Block 1 rocket and will use the minimalist Gateway and expendable lander to achieve the first crewed lunar landing of the program.
+Artemis 3 is planned to launch in 2027 aboard a SLS Block 1 rocket and will use the minimalist Gateway and expendable lander to achieve the first crewed lunar landing of the program.
 The flight is planned to touch down on the lunar south pole region, with two astronauts staying there for about one week.